xCryptik/developer-rig/README.md

 Local Mode enables developers to run their extension projects against mock APIs and mock PubSub locally on their machine.
 Developers can start building extensions without having first gone through the Twitch Extension Developer onboarding.
-Additionally, coming soon, it will provide an ability to perform integration tests against your extension via configurable responses to the Extensions Helper Library.
+Additionally, it provides an ability to perform integration tests against your extension via configurable responses to the Extensions Helper Library.
 The following sections will illustrate how to use Local Mode in the Rig.